-We focus next on (ii).
-Given an embedding $P$ of link-type $L=L_1\#L_2\#\cdots\#L_{f_L}$, first we will find a set of associated embeddings $P_{i}$ for each factor $L_i$.
-The $P_i$'s have the properties that: a) their shifted diagrams (as described in \cite[Definition~3]{minsteptube} and illustrated in Fig.~\ref{fig1intro}{}\textit{B}) are 4-plat diagrams; and b) any block insertion that unknots $P_i$ can be realized by a block insertion at a corresponding section of $P$ so that $L_i$ is removed from the factor decomposition of $P$.
+First, we focus on (ii).
+Given an embedding $P$ of link-type $L=L_1\#L_2\#\cdots\#L_{f_L}$, first we find a set of associated embeddings $P_{i}$ for each factor $L_i$.
+The $P_i$'s will have the properties that: a) their shifted diagrams (as described in \cite[Definition~3]{minsteptube} and illustrated in Figure~\ref{fig2}{}{B} ) are 4-plat diagrams; and b) any block insertion that unknots $P_i$ can be realized by a block insertion at a corresponding section of $P$, so that $L_i$ is removed from the factor decomposition of $P$.
 Thus the resulting embedding $P'$ has link-type $L=L_1\#\cdots\#L_{i-1}\#L_{i+1}\#\cdots\#L_{f_L}$.

 For this we need the following definitions.
-We use the standard definition of Type $0$, $2$ and $-2$ moves from the BFACF algorithm as illustrated in Fig.~\ref{BFACF}.
+We use the standard definition of Type $0$, $2$ and $-2$ moves from the BFACF algorithm as illustrated in Figure~\ref{BFACF}.
 It has been established that these moves preserve knot and link-type \cite{vanrensburg_whittington_1990}.
 Then, a 4-section is called a {\em hidden 2-section} if it can be turned into a 2-section after applying one type $-2$-move.
-See Fig.~\ref{Fig:hidden2section}.
+See Figure~\ref{Fig:hidden2section}.
 Note that if an embedding $P$ has a hidden 2-section, we can divide $P$ into two smaller embeddings in a similar way as in the case of a 2-section.
-See Fig.~\ref{Fig:hidden2sectiondecomp}.
-Note further that a $-2$-move involves three edges which form a U-shape; we say the {\em direction} of the $-2$-move is the lattice direction that the edge at the bottom of the U moves when a $-2$-move is performed.
+See Figure~\ref{Fig:hidden2sectiondecomp}.
+Note further that a $-2$-move involves three edges which form a U-shape; we say that the {\em direction} of the $-2$-move is the lattice direction in which the edge at the bottom of the U moves when a $-2$-move is performed.
 Here the {\em bottom} of the U is the edge which is perpendicular to the other two edges forming the U.

-We classify U-shapes and their corresponding $-2$-move into three types: Type I) U-shapes in the $\pm x$ direction; Type II) U-shapes that lie entirely in a hinge; Type III) U-shapes in the $\pm y$ or $\pm z$ direction with the bottom edge in a section.
+We classify U-shapes and their corresponding $-2$-moves into three types: Type I) U-shapes in the $\pm x$ direction; Type II) U-shapes that lie entirely in a hinge; Type III) U-shapes in the $\pm y$ or $\pm z$ direction with the bottom edge in a section.
 Note that the only $-2$-move that removes edges from a section are Type I, hence hidden 2-sections only involve a Type I $-2$-move.

-Related to establishing property a) for the $P_i$'s, the following result is proved first:
+Related to establishing property a) for the $P_i$'s, we first prove the following result:

 \begin{lem} A sufficient condition for an embedding of a link in $\tube^*$ to have a shifted diagram which is a 4-plat diagram is that the embedding only has 4-sections and, except possibly for the first and last section, no sections are hidden 2-sections.
 For embeddings with span greater than 1, a hidden 2-section in the first section can only involve a $+x$ direction U-shape and one in the last section can only involve a $-x$ direction U-shape. \end{lem}